 So how do you find library book sales?

 You can first visit the great free resource for booksellers – aptly named booksalefinder.com.
-If you just bookmark booksalefinder.com and fbafaq.com (this blog), you will have all the resources needed to make a living on Amazon.
+If you just bookmark booksalefinder.com and this Fba Blog you are reading, you will have all the resources needed to make a living on Amazon.
 So do that now before you forget!

 I’ve been using Booksalefinder.com since over years ago.
 It still remains a great resource for booksellers because it lists all the major library book sales in your area.